-More than in other academic disciplines, the practical aspects of Audio Technology require a focus on the facilities of the program.
-As the purpose of the degree is to train audio engineers in the operation and maintenance of recording equipment, it is essential that students receive training on technology comparable to industry standard.
+More so than in many other academic disciplines, the practical aspects of Audio Technology require a focus on the facilities of the Program.
+A primary objective of the degree is to train audio engineers in the operation of recording devices; it is essential that our students work with well-maintained industry standard equipment.

-American University just completed a new recording studio designed by the Walters-Storyk Design Group, one of the premiere studio design firms in the country.
-The new 2200 square foot complex opened in January of 2011.
-In addition to this new complex, existing facilities that will continue to be utilized by the Audio Technology program consist of three performance spaces, and a shared multi-station classroom.
+The Audio Technology Program is housed in a 2200 square foot studio complex designed by the Walters-Storyk Design Group, one of the premiere studio design firms in the country.
+Other facilities at American University that continue to be utilized by Audio Technology students consist of four performance spaces and a shared multi-station classroom.

 Control Room A

 Control Room A functions as the main classroom space as well as the primary tracking room for classroom sessions, labs, student sessions and projects.
 It is equipped with a Solid State Logic (SSL) Duality with surround sound capability featuring 48 channels configurable in analog and digital modes allowing students to manipulate the sound as they desire.
 Students benefit from hands-on training and use of this console integrated with extensive Software packages and outboard equipment.

 Control Room A contains outboard processors and pre-amps by API, Focusrite, Thermionic Culture, Universal Audio, Universal Audio, Thermionic Culture, AMS Neve, Tube-Tech, Empirical Labs, AEA, Chandler, Grace, Tubecore, Bricasti, and dBX.

 Monitors are a Genelec 5.1 One system with Subwoofer, Focal Trio6 Be stereo monitors and stereo Yamaha NS-10Ms.